6 ways to boost finance and accounting efficiency

 The people dealing with the company’s money should be up-to-date with the latest and greatest standards and policies in finance and accounting.

 An easy way to do this is to provide various training opportunities, like in-house seminars, conferences and one-on-one coaching sessions.

 Not to mention cross-training, which can be very useful when another employee needs to temporarily step in and handle someone else’s tasks.
 Nothing should be put on hold because someone finally takes that well-deserved week in the Caribbean.

 And events aren’t only useful for networking and free stuff (who knew!), you can actually learn something too.
-There’s The Future of Finance & CFO Summit, which may be smaller than some other conferences but still offers lots of opportunities for knowledge sharing.
+There’s The Future of Finance & CFO Summit, held each year.
+While it may be smaller than some other conferences, it still offers lots of opportunities for knowledge sharing.

 Not to mention that if you create a learning environment, your people feel more engaged and have a greater sense of purpose in their jobs, ultimately making them stick around.

 Communicating expectations and new processes effectively and regularly is a key step in boosting finance and accounting productivity.

 Adopting a new solution to help with payroll is great, but if there’s no communication in place before it’s rolled out you’re not exactly starting off on the right foot.

 Obviously there will be a bit of transition period for the team.
 Ensuring that everyone is on the same page and understands the difference the solution is going to make and how it fits into the overall business strategy is part of it.